University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/AWS_RONIN_disconnect.md

     ![Rstudio_ended](./Bash_Practicals/images/RStudio_ended.png)

-3. You can then close the browser tab for RStudio.
+3. You can then close the browser tab for RStudio. **DO NOT close the tab without pushing the off button first!**

     - Once you have closed the RStudio tab, you can logout from the VM in the login tab: